enesyesil/aws-central-banking-hub/README.md

 - **Design**: Each bank’s VPC is a spoke connected to the TGW in a central “shared services” VPC/account.
 - **Isolation**: You can control routing so each bank’s VPC only communicates with specified shared resources, preventing inter-bank traffic.
 - **Scalability**: Supports many VPC attachments (up to thousands), with centralized route table management.
 - **Availability**: Multi-AZ redundancy is built in.
-If one AZ goes down, TGW routes through another.
+If one AZ goes down, routes through another.
-- **Use Case**: Ideal when you need broader Layer 3 IP connectivity between spoke VPCs and a central hub (or on-premises) with full control over routes and security inspection (e.g., Network Firewall).
+- **Use Case**: Ideal when you need broader Layer 3 IP connectivity between spoke VPCs and a central hub (or on-premises) with full control over routes and security.

 **AWS PrivateLink**
 - **Design**: Exposes specific services (e.g., an application running behind an NLB) from a “central VPC” to each bank’s VPC.
 - **Isolation**: Each bank’s VPC only “sees” that private endpoint for the one service; no Layer 3 connectivity to the rest of the central VPC.
-- **Granularity**: Allows very strict, service-level access — the bank can only call that one endpoint, not the entire VPC CIDR.
+- **Scalability**: Allows very strict, service-level access — the bank can only call that one endpoint, not the entire VPC CIDR.
 - **Simplicity**: Reduces the need for managing multiple route tables; just set up VPC endpoints for each service.
 - **Use Case**: Best when banks only need limited, API-like access to a shared service and do not require full network-level routing.